AubreeLytwyn/presentation/TheJavaJazzBand/talk.md

 #Functional Interfaces previously/currently known as Single Abstract Method (SAM)
 * An expression whose type can be used for a method parameter when a lambda is supplied as the actual argument
 * An interface that has exactly one explicitly declared abstract method.
-This is necessary because an interface may have non-abstract default methods
+* This is necessary because an interface may have non-abstract default methods
-* Because a functional interface contains only one abstract method, you can omit the name of that method when you implement it
+* Functional interface contains only one abstract method, can omit name of method when implemented
 * Example
 ```java
 public interface Runnable { void run(); }